Tragic Details About The Secret Lives Of Mormon Wives Stars

 Mikayla Matthews suffers from a chronic illness

-The stars of "The Secret lives of Mormon Wives" certainly opened up in front of the cameras, but there was only so much that could make it into the final cut.
-The first season of the show but scratched the surface of what Mikayla Matthews is going through.
+The stars of "The Secret lives of Mormon Wives" have certainly opened up in front of the cameras, but there was only so much that could make it into the final cut.
+The first season of the show but scratched the surface of what Mikayla Matthews was going through.

 The MomTok star suffers from a unidentified chronic illness, but the first season didn't really dig into her experience or her struggles.
 After the show premiered, she opened up on social media and in interviews about the years she's spent trying to figure out exactly what's wrong.
 "After I had my third child, I started getting really bad allergies.
 Then I started getting molluscum on my neck, and then little rashes all over.
 After that, I got my breast implants in, and the rashes got even worse," the influencer told Newsweek.